zKOSMOSz/AWiki/README.md

 This is a static wiki built with React and TypeScript.
 You can easily create your own wiki without any extra effort.

+> [!WARNING]
+> This project currently requires a code review, as it was initially built using AI.
+We would welcome a review from anyone with knowledge of React, TypeScript, and static site generation.

 <img width="820" height="980" alt="image" src="https://github.com/user-attachments/assets/06294ed0-4f63-42e2-b6c4-f619e096bccf" />

 ## Project Structure